ValidMind for model validation 3 — Developing a potential challenger model

 Permutation Feature Importance Champion Vs Challenger

-The Permutation Feature Importance (PFI) test evaluates the relative importance of each input feature by measuring the decrease in model performance when the feature's values are randomly permuted.
-The results are presented as bar plots for both the champion (logistic regression) and challenger (random forest) models, with each bar representing the impact of permuting a specific feature on model performance.
-The magnitude of each bar indicates the degree to which the model relies on that feature for prediction.
+The Permutation Feature Importance (PFI) test evaluates the relative importance of each input feature by measuring the decrease in model performance when feature values are randomly permuted.
+The results are presented as bar plots for both the logistic regression (log_model_champion) and random forest (rf_model) models, with each bar representing the magnitude of performance reduction attributable to permuting a specific feature.
+The plots enable direct comparison of feature importance rankings between the two models, highlighting which features most strongly influence predictions in each case.

 Key insights:

-• Low importance for several features: Features such as EstimatedSalary, Tenure, Geography_Spain, and CreditScore exhibit minimal impact on model performance in both models, as indicated by their low permutation importance scores.
+• Low importance for several features: Features such as EstimatedSalary, Gender_Male, and HasCrCard exhibit low permutation importance in both models, suggesting minimal influence on predictive performance.

 Figures